materialsvirtuallab/nano266/labs/lab4/README.md

    parameter.
 Converge your lattice parameter to within 0.001 angstroms.
 For reference, the experimental lattice parameter is 4.05 angstroms.
 A template file `Al.100.bulk.pw.in.template` has already been provided.
-Please use the `scf.py` script to perform these calculations.
-As usual, please scan with a fairly coarse grid (e.g., 0.01 increments) before performing scans with a more dense grid near the minimum energy.
+Please use the `scf.py` script to perform these calculations with a default $k$-point grid of 16 $\times$ 16 $\times$ 16.
+As usual, please scan with fairly coarse grid (e.g., 0.01 increments) before performing scans with a more dense grid near the minimum energy.
 Record down the lattice parameter in Bohr and energy in Ry.
 2. Using the lattice parameter you obtained in part 1, perform a calculation of the Al (100) surface.
 A sample `Al.100.surf.pw.in.template` file has been provided to you, as well as a `fcc_surf_gen.py` (type `fcc_surf_gen.py -h`